groboclown/petronia/docs/architecture.md

     ],

     // If type is "impl", then these MUST be provided.
-    // If type is "api", then these MUST NOT be provided.
+    // If type is "api" or "standalone", then these MUST NOT be provided.
     // Note that an extension can implement multiple APIs.
     "implements": [{
         // API name that this implements.